Stock market LIVE, Stock market today LIVE | ExBulletin

 Stock market LIVE, Stock market today LIVE

-Live Stock / Exchange Updates: The benchmark BSE and National Stock Exchange (NSE) benchmarks slashed morning gains after hitting new highs and were trading slightly lower on Wednesday afternoon, weighed down by weakness in metals and tech stocks. information (IT).
+Live Stock / Exchange Updates: The benchmark stock indexes on the BSE and the National Stock Exchange (NSE) gave up some of their morning gains and were trading slightly higher in early afternoon on Monday.

 (with contributions from agencies)